|My Favourite Planet > English > People > |

 The remains of two grave monuments with reliefs signed by Evandros have been discovered in northern Greece:

-1. The marble grave stele of Dionysophon, son of Hippostratos, was discovered in 1945 at the necropolis of the ancient Mygdonian city of Lete, at Derveni, north of Thessaloniki.
+1. The marble grave stele of Dionysophon, son of Hippostratos, was discovered in 1945 at the necropolis of the ancient Mygdonian city of Lete, at Derveni, northeast of Thessaloniki.
 See photos and details below

 2. Part of a cylindrical marble base of a grave monument with a relief bust of a woman (the face is destroyed), found at Pelasgiotis, Larissa, Thessaly.
 The inscription: